SLNC-DIMP/Cinch/README.md

 that will maintain original file timestamps, extract file level metadata, create file checksums and periodically validate checksums for continued file integrity.

-Users merely need to upload a list of URLs to download or an FTP address and when the process completes they can download the requested files and file metadata to their local environment.
+Users merely need to upload a list of URLs to download and when the process completes they can download the requested files and file metadata to their local environment.